PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-06 07:02:01
+Last updated: 2024-04-06 07:02:46
-Random Quote: I like firsts.
-Good or bad, they're always memorable. - Ahsoka Tano
+Random Quote: "Everybody else can see Ben, right?"
+"Yeah, and he's a complete d-ckhead." - Allison Hargreeves